ivodeliefde/masterThesis/README.md

-# Discovery, Integration and Aggregation of Sensor Data Using the Semantic Web
+# Exploring the Use of the Semantic Web for discovering and processing data from Sensor Observation Services
 Master thesis by Ivo de Liefde (student MSc.
 Geomatics at Delft University of Technology)

 ## Background